Back • Return Home

 Not only does Voice Leading make Chord Progressions easier to play and smoother to listen to, it also gives us a hint on how to merge Melody with Harmony.
 For example:

-By changing the Voicing, we can make the top-most Note of a Chord coincide with a Note within our Melody.
+By changing the Voicing, we can make the top-most Note of a Chord coincide with a Note in our Melody.

-Inversely, if parts of a Melody are Chord Tones, then they can easily mesh with any Chord within our Chord Progression that uses the same Notes.
+Inversely, if parts of a Melody are Chord Tones, then they can mesh easily with any Chord in our Chord Progression if they use the same Notes.

 Therefore, we can write a piece of music from either direction: We can start by crafting a unique Chord Progression, and then building a Melody that complements it, or vice versa.